zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Greatest success comes just one step beyond the point at which defeat overtakes you."
+> "Love is the absence of judgment."
 >
-> — Unknown
+> — Dalai Lama
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch